 - payers with ongoing liabilities arising under a spousal maintenance order or overseas maintenance liabilities,

 - payers who have an outstanding debt under a recovery order that is registered for collection by the Registrar,

-- payers with a carer debt due to the Commonwealth under CSRC Act section 69B, or
+- payers of a carer debt due to the Commonwealth under CSRC Act section 69B.